peterdonnellb/Oba-Rise-of-Kingdoms/README.md

   - Galley → Ranged
   - Warship → Elite

-**Unit Sprites**: Each tribe has its own set of unit PNGs, e.g. `zulu_foot.png`, `ashanti_galley.png`, etc.
-If a specific sprite is missing, the game uses the tribe icon as a fallback.

 ### Unit Stats & Costs

 - **Movement**: Number of hexes a unit can move per turn.